Red Dead Online: A Land of Opportunity

 The narrative takes place in 1898, one year before the events of Red Dead Redemption 2.
 The player takes on the role of a silent protagonist who is arrested for murder and imprisoned in Sisika Penitentiary.
 Six months into their sentence and awaiting execution, their prison transport is held up by a band of hired guns.
-Their leader, Horley, escorts the player to his employer, the widow Jessica LeClerk, who reveals the player was unfairly accused of murdering her husband Philip, who she suspects was actually killed by his business partners: banker Jeremiah Shaw, landowners Amos and Grace Lancing, and Grace's brother, outlaw Teddy Brown, with the aim of taking over the entire business.
-Jessica enlists the player's help in avenging Philip's death in exchange for proving their innocence and allows them to leave.
+The group's leader, Horley (Larry Bull), escorts the player to his employer, the widow Jessica LeClerk (Lisa Datz), who reveals the player was unfairly accused of murdering her husband Philip, who she suspects was actually killed by his business partners: banker Jeremiah Shaw, landowners Amos and Grace Lancing, and Grace's brother, outlaw Teddy Brown (Daniel Stewart Sherman).
+Jessica enlists the player's help to avenge Philip's death in exchange for proving their innocence, and allows them to leave.

 After the player is provided with a camp and some work, they meet with Horley in Blackwater; he advises them to work with the local sheriffs and earn some money while he investigates Philip's murder.
-Eventually, Horley tells the player to seek work with either U.S. Marshal Tom Davies or mercenary Samson Finch, depending on the player's honor level.
-If the player has high honor, Davies enlists the player's posse to join the hunt for Mexican bandit Alfredo Montez; with low honor, Finch has the player's posse prove themselves for an upcoming job by helping him rob a factory during a labor strike and exact revenge on his former partner, who is protected by a corrupt garrison.
+Eventually, Horley tells the player to seek work with either U.S. Marshal Tom Davies (Mike Keller) or mercenary Samson Finch (Julian Rozzell Jr.), depending on the player's honor level.
+If the player has high honor, Davies enlists the player's posse to join the hunt for Mexican bandit Alfredo Montez (Emilio Delgado); with low honor, Finch has the player's posse prove themselves for an upcoming job by helping him rob a factory during a labor strike and exact revenge on his former partner, who is protected by a corrupt garrison.